Fabulously-Optimized/vanilla-installer-python/README.md

 **[Windows](install/windows.bat) || [MacOS](install/macos.sh) || [Linux](install/linux.sh)**

 - Pros
-  - Can always used with the newest commits
+  - Can always be used with the newest commits

 - Cons
   - Not as easy to install